bluebear2015/fs-journal/journal/07/reflection.md

 ## Prompts
 - What went well this week?

+the checkpoint is pretty intense but i feel it going pretty well

-- What did you learn that was a shock or surprise?
+- What did you learn that was a shock or surprise? how crazy things can get when you make a full stack web app
-- What are you struggling with?
+- What are you struggling with? i was strugggling with my many to many relationships but im pretty sure i have them working right
-- What would you count as a victory?
+- What would you count as a victory? hopefully the checkpoint 🫤